MuntasirSZN/LinuxCommandsCheatSheet/README.md

   123 tty1     00:00:00 bash
 ```

-If the process is running,then the output will be the process information.
+If the process is running, then the output will be the process information.
 It will also show system running processes.

 ## 13.```kill```